aliyun/terraform-provider-alicloud/website/docs/r/express_connect_physical_connection.html.markdown

 The following arguments are supported:

 * `access_point_id` - (Required, ForceNew) The Physical Leased Line Access Point ID.
-* `bandwidth` - (Optional, Computed) On the Bandwidth of the ECC Service and Physical Connection.
+* `bandwidth` - (Optional) On the Bandwidth of the ECC Service and Physical Connection.
 * `circuit_code` - (Optional) Operators for Physical Connection Circuit Provided Coding.
 * `description` - (Optional) The Physical Connection to Which the Description.
 * `line_operator` - (Required) Provides Access to the Physical Line Operator.
 Valid values: